 Employment Outlook and Salary Info

-Individuals with a robotics engineering master's degree may also work as mechanical engineers.
-According to the U.S. Bureau of Labor Statistics (BLS), the number of working professionals in this field was predicted to grow 5% from 2012-2022, which is less than the national average.
-Mechanical engineers earned an average of $87,140 per year as of May 2014.
+Individuals with a robotics engineering degree may also work as mechanical engineers.
+According to the U.S. Bureau of Labor Statistics (BLS), the number of working professionals in this field was predicted to grow 5% from 2014-2024, which about as fast as the national average.
+Mechanical engineers earned a median salary of $83,590 per year as of 2015.